dhad4g/Lexington/docs/Fetch.md

 # Fetch

-The Instruction Fetch Unit reads the next instruction from the program memory.
+The Instruction Fetch Unit reads the next instruction from the program memory via the instruction bus (ibus).
 This implementation is purely combinatorial.